 – We were treated to an oceanview room on the fourth floor, however, bear in mind that there are a very limited number of rooms with ocean views.

-– Ample onsite parking is available for $10 per day.
+– Ample onsite parking is available for a daily.

 – Many restaurants and attractions are located within walking distance.